 Military Poncho Shelter Configurations using Trekking Poles

-During my military career, I have been issued a lot of field gear.
-If you ask me what one piece of gear has been the most useful, it is the U.S.G.I. poncho.
-I cannot think of one piece of field gear that is more versatile than a poncho.
-Thinking back over the many nights that I spent in the field.
-The only shelter I had was the one that I built from my poncho.
-Today I am issued a Litefighter tent, but I still carry an issued poncho.
+Throughout my military career, I've been issued a wide array of field gear.
+But if I had to pick the one piece that stands out as the most useful, it's the U.S.G.I. poncho.
+I can’t think of a more versatile piece of equipment.
+Reflecting on the countless nights spent in the field, the only shelter I had was the one I crafted from my poncho.
+Even now, though I'm issued a Litefighter tent, I still carry that trusty poncho with me.

 Military Poncho Shelter Configurations Using Trekking Poles